giachello/beoplay/README.md

 # BeoPlay: Bang & Olufsen Speakers and TVs in Home Assistant

-This component enables integration of B&O Audio/Video equipment with Home Assistant and specifically TVs, Speakers and units like the BeoLink Converter ML/NL.
+This component enables integration of B&O Audio/Video equipment with Home Assistant: TVs, Speakers and units like the BeoLink Converter ML/NL.
 BeoPlay API is the 2nd generation B&O API, after [Masterlink Gateway](https://github.com/giachello/mlgw) and before [Mozart](https://github.com/bang-olufsen/mozart-open-api).
-It is supported by devices built since 2015, including several BeoVision TV, newer BeoLab speakers and the NL/ML Converter.
+It is supported by devices built from 2015 onwards, including several BeoVision TV, newer BeoLab speakers and the NL/ML Converter.

+It allows you to:
+* Control speakers and TVs just like a remote control (turn on, off, volume, select source, playback, media)
+* Execute Home Assistant automations based on:
+  * Status changes (Source, what's playing, volume...)
+  * BeoOne "Light/Control" and "Function" keypresses on select systems.
+YMMV, not all devices support this.

 ## Installation via HACS
 The preferred type of installation is via [HACS](https://hacs.xyz).
 This way, you'll get updates when there are new versions.